owulveryck/blog/content/post/choreography.md

 type: post
 ---

-I've had the oportunity to attend the [configuration management camp](http://cfgmgmtcamp.eu/) in Gent (be) for its 2016 edition.
+I've had the oportunity to attend the [configuration management camp](http://cfgmgmtcamp.eu/) in Gent (_be_) for its 2016 edition.

-I really enjoyed those two days of talks, watching the folks to expose different ideas of what could be the future of the infrastructure and deployment engineering.
+I really enjoyed those two days of talks, watching people present different ideas of a possible future for the infrastructure and deployment engineering.
 Beyond the technical demonstrations and the experience sharing, I've spotted a bunch of ideas

-Among them, those that comes to me spontaneously are:
+Among those, the onesthose that comes to me spontaneously are:

 > You don't need configuration management, what you need is a description of the topology of your application - *[Mark Shuttleworth](http://www.markshuttleworth.com/biography)* in its keynote _The magic of modeling_